renpy/renpy/sphinx/source/android-packaging.rst

 ==========================

 Ren'Py optionally supports the use of expansion APKs when used on a device supporting Google Play.
-Expansion APs allow Google Play to host games larger than 50MB in size.
+Expansion APKs allow Google Play to host games larger than 50MB in size.
 Please see:

     http://developer.android.com/google/play/expansion-files.html